 OCamlPro has a long tradition of working at the edge between programming and formal verification.
-Formal verification is used to model programs using mathematics formulas, that can be proved to verify properties on these programs.
+Formal verification is used to model programs using mathematical formulas, that can be proved to verify properties on these programs.

 OCamlPro has great expertise in formal verification:

 More than half of our teams hold a PhD in Computer Sciences in the field of formal method and program verification;

 OCamlPro maintains Alt-Ergo, an automatic theorem prover used in program verification to prove the formulas extracted from the program formalisation;

 OCamlPro is an active member of the FreeTON/EverScale Formal Verification Sub-Governance, in charge of auditing, specifying and verifying Solidity Smart Contracts;

 Auditing code is the first stage of formal verification.

 It usually implies:

 Writing a pre-formal specification of the code, describing the overall behavior of the program, and, for each component or function, their individual behaviour;

-Careful reading of the code, to check for semantical bugs and architecture flaws.
-Formal verification should not be used until such initial flaws have been fixed;
+Careful reading of the code to check for semantic bugs and flaws in the architecture.
+Formal verification should not be done until such initial flaws have been fixed;

-Using simple tooling to analyze the code, find simple bugs, and check for conforming to best practices;
+Using simple tooling to analyze the code, finding simple bugs, and checking compliance with best practices;

 In 2021, we audited several sets of smart contracts in Solidity, winning the first price several times in contests organized by the EverScale Network.
 We also developed a decompiler between Michelson and Liquidity, two smart contract languages for the Tezos blockchain, to ease auditing Michelson smart contracts.

-Formal verification is the work to verify mathematically that a program code implements its formal specification.
+Formal verification is to verify mathematically that a program code implements its formal specification.
 Formal verification is a complex task, and may take a lot of time, depending on the size of the program, and the availability of a formalization of the language and runtime in which the program is written.

 Smart contracts are a good target for formal verification, as they are usually rather small in comparison with computer programs, and written in a simple language with a small set of well-defined operations.